burakbeyhan/Fire-Progression-Mapping-FPM-on-the-base-of-satellite-data-/README.md

 ![FPM_sample](https://github.com/user-attachments/assets/bc0f6731-eb69-479d-8198-0e6cfce91f9d)

-How to cite this material;
+How to cite the QGIS models and scripts package shared in this repository;

 Beyhan, B. (2025).
 Wildfires as incidences of ecological crime: A comprehensive examination of the wildfires in İzmir city-region between 25 June and 5 July 2025.
 Geoadria, 30 (2). https://doi.org/10.15291/geoadria.4869